 Every business owner must have a successful marketing campaign in order to establish customers.
 The problem, once again, is the money.
 When you first start out in business you must account for every penny you spend.
 In many cases, the budget for marketing is small or even non-existent.
 Thankfully, there are many ways to acquire your first customers without the need for a lot of money.
 Using email or social media to send visitors to your website is relatively inexpensive.

 Before opening your business to the public, whether in a brick and mortar store or online, it’s essential to have a comprehensive outline of your company customer service policies.
 This should include things like returns and shipping costs.
 Additionally, a follow-up correspondence shipped with the package, left with the customer, or emailed within a few days, will allow you to focus your efforts on the things your company needs to improve.
+Chrissy Weems has a very informative video on how every businesses needs to have a strong emotional connection with the customer to succeed.

 The Power of Knowledge